awsdocs/amazon-forecast-developer-guide/doc_source/API_InputDataConfig.md

  **SupplementaryFeatures**   <a name="forecast-Type-InputDataConfig-SupplementaryFeatures"></a>
 An array of supplementary features\.
 The only supported feature is a holiday calendar\.
 Type: Array of [SupplementaryFeature](API_SupplementaryFeature.md) objects
-Array Members: Fixed number of 1 item\.
+Array Members: Minimum number of 1 item\.
+Maximum number of 2 items\.
 Required: No

 ## See Also<a name="API_InputDataConfig_SeeAlso"></a>